 4 Ways to Tell If Your Career is Off Track

 There is no clear path from your current job to your goals.
 Every successful business person knows the value of paying your dues to earn your way up the ladder.
 But if you can't see a logical career progression from where you are, it may be time to reassess your career choices.

-- It's too hard.
 Not, "wow this is a challenge" hard, but "I can't do this" or "I don't want to do this."
 Plenty of jobs seem great on paper and they often are – but not for you.
-You shouldn't have to fight your own temperament, interests or abilities for forty plus hours every week.
+You shouldn't have to fight your own temperament, interests, or abilities for forty plus hours every week.
 So if you are an introverted sales person or a nurse who can't stand the sight of blood, do yourself and everyone else a favor and re-think your path.

-- It's not fun.
 Work-life balance is important, but you should find your field interesting.
 If you never have the urge to pick up a book about your industry or keep up on developments online, you may want to find a job that excites you a little more.
-Take a look at your hobbies or what you enjoy in you spare time for career ideas.
+Take a look at your career goals or what you enjoy in you spare time for career ideas.

 If you know you're off track, but you're not sure what to do next, Sparks Group can help.
 We can teach you to reframe your experience to change your career path, or help you find your next great career opportunity.